 Plano tool - Web Application

-Plano, the new global planogram tool which is an end-to-end merchandising system that gives an immediate visual representation of the space in a reseller store.
-It is an encrypted visual merchandising tool that handles all the key elements of merchandising starting from Products and its supporting elements like kits, planograms, and store layouts.
+Plano is Apple's global planogram tool — an end-to-end merchandising system that gives an immediate visual representation of store space for reseller stores.
+It handles all key elements of merchandising — products, kits, planograms, and store layouts.

 Problem